ElectronicCats/BastWAN/README.md

-# Bast-WAN
+# BastWAN

-Bast WAN is all the best in the world format Feather and LoRa with a RAK4260 core, 32 bits of power!, Feather pin to pin compatible with a micro USB port.
+BastWAN is all the best in the world format Feather and LoRa with a RAK4260 core, 32 bits of power!, Feather pin to pin compatible with a micro USB port.

-Bast-WAN is supported in the [Arduino development environment](https://github.com/ElectronicCats/ArduinoCore-samd).
+BastWAN is supported in the [Arduino development environment](https://github.com/ElectronicCats/ArduinoCore-samd).

 We love all our Feathers equally, but this Feather is very special.
 It's our first Feather that is specifically designed for use with CircuitPython!
 CircuitPython is our beginner-oriented flavor of MicroPython - and as the name hints at, its a small but full-featured version of the popular Python programming language specifically for use with circuitry and electronics.